STEM OPT Overview

 - How do I stay in status under the new regulations?

-- OPT applicants are now only allowed a total of 90 days unemployment during their initial 12-month OPT allocation, 120 days during their 29-month cumulative OPT allocation or 150 days during their 36-month cumulative OPT allocation.
+- OPT applicants are allowed a total of 90 days unemployment during their initial 12-month OPT allocation or a total of 150 days during their 24-month STEM OPT allocation, including any unused unemployment accumulated during the initial OPT authorized period.
 It is therefore vital that you keep SISS updated with your employer information to avoid being erroneously viewed as unemployed.
 Consider tracking your unemployment days using the unemployment calculator.

 - Can I continue to work while my 24-month OPT STEM Extension is pending with USCIS?